 Founded in 1996 when the Gabb family took over the estate, Journey's End is situated right in the heart of Stellenbosch - and, with one of the cape's most exciting terroirs, has quickly become one of the region's top wineries.

 In the cellars, winemaker Leon Esterhuizen handles the grapes as little as possible, using pre-fermentation soaks to maximise fruit characters.
 His sensitive use of oak ensures that the fruit always shines through in the glass.

-But Journey's End don't stop there - they were the second winery in the whole of South Africa to become entirely solar powered.
+But Journey's End doesn't stop there - it was the second winery in the whole of South Africa to become entirely solar-powered.
 Alongside this, they have a deep-running focus on community; one of our Fairtrade producers, they undertake efforts from running soup kitchens and pensioners' lunches, to building new school halls.